adhithinm/cse15l-lab-reports/index.md

 :wq!
 <enter>
 ```
-I used these keys to edit the failing test, and to navigate, I used the j arrow and l arrow which is possible in Vim.
+I used these keys to edit the failing test, and to navigate, I used the `j` arrow and `l` arrow which is possible in Vim.
+EDIT: FIXED CODE BLOCKS FOR LETTERS I TYPED IN.
 I clicked `j` to navigate down to the area I wanted to fix, and I used `l` to navigate to the right of the file.
 Then I used `x` to delete the character, just once.
 I clicked `i` to insert the character `2`.